 Osteoarthritis and osteosarcoma are two of the most common canine bone problems.
 Find out more about these painful conditions, and how they’re treated and prevented.

 Most of us take our bones for granted – until we break one or develop a painful condition like arthritis or osteoporosis.
-We also tend to take our dogs’ bone health for granted, but the fact is, musculoskeletal problems, especially arthritis and bone cancer, are among the most common problems seen in canines.
+We also tend not to worry about bone problems in dogs, but the fact is, musculoskeletal problems, especially arthritis and bone cancer, are among the most common problems seen in canines.

 Osteoarthritis is the most common bone problem in dogs.
 As a dog ages, inflammation develops due to constant wear and tear on the shock-absorbing protective cartilage covering the ends of the bones.
 The worn cartilage allows the underlying bones to come into contact with one another, causing pain and stiffness.
 While this is usually thought of as a big breed problem, it occurs in all breeds as they age.
 Clinical signs include stiffness when moving around and getting up and down, as well as lameness following exercise.
 Radiographs (x-rays, best done under sedation) reveal the inflammatory changes in the joints.